 ‘Collective worship in Foundation Schools with a religious character and voluntary schools will be in accordance with the school's trust deed.
 Where provision is not made by a trust deed, the worship should be in accordance with the beliefs of the religion or denomination specified for the school.’
 DfE– A guide to the law for school governors: Religious Foundation and voluntary schools.

 Collective Worship is usually taken by members of staff or members of the local Clergy from various churches.
-Through our ‘Clergy Adoption Scheme’ students are able to get to know their link member of the Clergy.
+Through our ‘Clergy Adoption Scheme’ pupils are able to get to know their link member of the Clergy.
 A number of the clergy deliver regular acts of worship in the gym, sports hall and drama studio (Sixth Form in the drama studio) to the groups who have ‘adopted’ them.
 The current pairings are as follows:

-Revd.
+|PRIMARY||Revd.
 Jan Durrans (St Peter's) and Revd.
-Rhodri Walters also lead worship regularly at the Primary school.
+Rhodri Walters (St Peter's Baptist)|

 At lunchtime, a member of the clergy is sometimes available in The Heart, or one of the other lunchtime venues, on a rota throughout the term.
-Prayer is available for students, staff or families through the clergy.
+Prayer is available for pupils, staff or families through the clergy.